 So there are four days of sacrifice: the day of Eid-al-Adha and the three days after it.

 It is better to hasten to offer the sacrifice after the Eid prayer, as the Messenger (peace and blessings of Allah be upon him) did.
 The first thing he ate on the day of Eid was meat from his sacrifice.

 Qurbani costs vary by country, so we offer four options starting at just €60.
 Simply pick a group and we’ll make sure your qurbani gets to people in those countries who need it most.

 Your qurbani options with Islamic Relief are:

-Bangladesh, Ethiopia, Kenya, Myanmar, Nepal, Pakistan, South Sudan, Sri Lanka, Sudan
+Afghanistan, Bangladesh, Ethiopia, Nepal, Pakistan, South Sudan and Rohingya refugees (in Bangladesh)